 The cause of most cases of carpal tunnel syndrome is unknown.

-The fingers and palm near the thumb can tingle and become numb.
+The fingers and palm near the thumb can be painful and tingle and become numb.

 Doctors base the diagnosis on an examination and, if needed, the results of nerve function tests.